samirak93/iCXMedia_DS/readme.md

 Looking at the `confusion matrix`, class 1 has 2 errors and class 3 has 1 error.
-The cost of making a mistake could be different in each cluster/class.
+This is low but the cost of making an error could be different in each cluster/class.

 `Type 1 error:`